 Despite the early stage, I was impressed that the company already seemed mature in a number of ways.
 Most importantly, it was clear to me that the founders had made healthy culture a priority from the start.
 Unlike most of the other startups I interviewed with, where my point of contact was primarily the VP of Engineering or equivalent, Cockroach Labs had already invested in building a top-tier People Operations team, so I primarily communicated with Lindsay Grenawalt who led that team (today she is Chief People Officer).

 Cockroach Labs had also already stated its commitment to four key values which have evolved slightly since then but are still central to the company’s identity today.
 In a nutshell, they were: build to last, respect, transparency, and balance.
-In support of the values of respect and balance, Cockroach Labs already offered perks such as Flex Fridays and unlimited vacation, demonstrating that the founders respected their employees enough to let them manage their own time, and they promoted balance by encouraging employees to take as much time off as needed to be productive at work.
+In support of the values of respect and balance, Cockroach Labs offers unlimited vacation, demonstrating that the founders respected their employees enough to let them manage their own time, and they promoted balance by encouraging employees to take as much time off as needed to be productive at work.
 Numerous conversations with various members of the team exemplified the value of transparency, as they candidly answered every question I had.
 Poking through the codebase on GitHub and reading several technical blog posts helped assure me that the company was truly “building to last”.

 Speaking of the codebase, the fact that CockroachDB was open source was a huge positive for me.
 Prior to joining Cockroach Labs, I had only worked at companies where the software was closed-source.
 When I left those companies, I had no idea what became of the code I had written; it is entirely possible that it was ripped out and deleted.
 The fact that CockroachDB was open source gave me confidence that even if the company eventually went out of business, the code I wrote might continue to be maintained by the open source community and have impact long into the future.
 I also liked the idea that I would be able to share openly what I was working on in conversations.
 All my work would be available to anyone on the internet anyway!